 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > USB > USB Storage Device. - To customize the address of the USB disk:
+Go to Advanced > USB > USB Storage Device. - To Customize the Address of the USB Storage Device

-You can customize the server name and use the name to access your USB disk.
+You can customize the server name and use the name to access your USB storage device.

-1. In the Access Method section, make sure Samba for Windows is ticked, and enter a Network/Media Server Name as you like, such as MyShare, then click SAVE.
+1. In the Access Method session, make sure Samba for Windows is ticked, and enter a Network/Media Server Name as you like, such as MyShare, then click SAVE.

-- Now you can access the USB disk by visiting \\MyShare (for Windows) or smb:// MyShare (for Mac). - To only share specific content:
+2. Now you can access the USB storage device by visiting \\MyShare (for Windows) or smb://MyShare (for Mac).